mossblaser/spinnaker_network_experiments/README.md

 See `python scripts/generate_synthetic_benchmark.py --help` for more details.

+A standard set of synthetic netlists can be generated using:

+	$ ./scripts/generate_standard_netlists.sh

 Generate a machine description file for any available machines which are to be
 used: